RobbyB97/web-dev-bootcamp/README.md

 # Web Dev Bootcamp

 This repository contains all of the projects and codebases created through online courses.
 It serves as a great and fast reference for technologies I spent a significant amount of time learning.

-(Completed courses are marked with a ✔)
+-   Completed course = 🟢
+-   In progress course = 🟡
+-   On hold course = 🔴

 ---